shorepine/tulipcc/README.md

 # returns current FPS, based on the display clock
 fps = tulip.fps()

-# returns CPU usage of the display, code and audio systems -- TBD why is display different from GPU
-NYI (display, code, audio) = tulip.cpu()

 # Get or set the display clock in MHz.
 Current default is 18.
 # Try: 10 (11.5 FPS), 12 (15.5 FPS), 14 (18.6 FPS), 18 (23.2 FPS), 22 (30.9 FPS), 28 (46.4 FPS)